ogunlao/ogunlao.github.io/_posts/2020-04-26-you_dont_really_know_softmax.md

 > There are a number of advantages of using log softmax over softmax including practical reasons like improved numerical performance and gradient optimization.
 These advantages can be extremely important for implementation especially when training a model can be computationally challenging and expensive.
 At the heart of using log-softmax over softmax is the use of log probabilities over probabilities, which has nice information theoretic interpretations.
 When used for classifiers the log-softmax has the effect of heavily penalizing the model when it fails to predict a correct class.
 Whether or not that penalization works well for solving your problem is open to your testing, so both log-softmax and softmax are worth using.

-If we literally take the softmax and apply the logarithm function. we get
+If we naively apply the logarithm function to the probability distribution, we get
 ```
 x = np.array([10, 2, 10000, 4])
 >> np.log(softmax(x))